Guidance for marine operators: Reporting illness on board

 Overview

-PHAC works with the marine industry and other government partners to prevent the introduction and spread of communicable diseases.
-There are reporting processes for marine operators so that PHAC can respond to ill travellers entering or exiting Canada with signs and symptoms of:
+The Public Health Agency of Canada (PHAC) works with the marine industry and other government partners to prevent the introduction and spread of communicable diseases.
+Under section 34 of the Quarantine Act, there are reporting requirements for marine operators so that PHAC can respond to ill travellers (including passengers and crew) entering or exiting Canada with signs and symptoms of:

 - gastrointestinal illness (GI)